gregs1104/pgbench-tools/tests/cbc/cbc-tutorial.md

 block I/O occurs when creating new data and then scanning through it.

-This document is being provided as text and as a full active tutorial using Crunchy's Playground tutorial system.
-When talking about the tutorial results here, that's the rates things run at in the tutorial playground.
+This document is being provided as text and as a full active tutorial using Crunchy's [Postgres Playground](https://www.crunchydata.com/developers/playground) tutorial system.
+When talking about the tutorial results here, that's the rates things run at in the playground.

 ## Data creation